24. Provisions, Contingent liabilities and Capital Commitments

 41. Additional Regulatory Information

-(a) Title deeds o< immovable Property not held m name of the Company
+(a) Title deeds of Immovable Property not held in name of the Company

 The Company do not have any Investment property.